What an Evening! Dec 17th was Beautiful.

 Q: Who is invited?

-A: Current and former Foxglove Cotillion students and their families are invited—and they are certainly allowed and encouraged to bring family friends who might be interested in formal dining etiquette tips.
-And if your company is sponsoring the event, we would love to have you and any of your staff join us as our guests to learn a little bit and have some fun.
+A: Current and former Foxglove Cotillion students and their families, as well as our local community, are invited—and they are certainly allowed and encouraged to bring family friends who might be interested in formal dining etiquette tips.
+And if your company is sponsoring the event, we would love to have you and your staff join us as our guests to learn a little bit and have some fun.

 Q: Why is it here just in time?